briansproule20/merit-manifesto/README.md

 - Binding specifications incompatible with layout requirements
 - Multiple printer iterations, each introducing new failure modes

 I became an accidental expert in print production: paper weights, color management, binding techniques.
 None of this was in the original scope, but it was blocking ship.
-While Sam and Ryan could focus on content iteration and building out the Merit platfrom, I found myself deep in the manufacturing pipeline, solving print problems we had not considered.
+While Sam and Ryan could focus on content iteration and building out the Merit platfrom, I found myself deep in the manufacturing pipeline, solving print problems precluding the final product.

 # **Publisher's Retrospective**